asaeles/manual-master/README.md

 ## Key Features

 * **Recursive Directory Scanning:** Ingests entire folders or single files.
+* **Content-Based Caching:** Generates database IDs based on file contents (headers + sizes + tails), not directory paths. **You can rename or move your source folders without breaking the cache or forcing a re-index.**
 * **Multi-Format Support:** Automatically detects and parses:
     * PDFs (`.pdf`)
     * HTML (`.html`, `.htm`)